5 tornadoes touch down in Upstate

 Nobody was hurt in the twister which uprooted trees and destroyed a carport on Smith Drive.

-The NWS confirmed Monday afternoon that two other tornadoes touched down in the Abbeville and Greenwood counties area.
+Two more tornadoes touched down in the area of Abbeville County and Greenwood County.

-NWS crews will also survey damage in Union County Monday afternoon to see if any tornadoes touched down.
+The first was an EF-0 tornado with winds of 85 miles per hour which was on the ground for around two-and-a-half miles at 8:41pm.

-The first confirmed tornado touched down Saturday evening in Piedmont.
-It touched down at about 8:39 p.m. with 85 mph winds.
+That tornado began in Abbeville County before moving across Highway 72 just west of Greenwood.